The University of Mississippi School of Law

 Curriculum

 In addition to skills training, our academic programs are designed to give students opportunities for research and writing.
 Participation in small-group seminars and simulation experiences ensure our students are engaged and understand the development of law, legal institutions, and ethical issues.
-We offer a Juris Doctor, Juris Doctor/Master of Taxation, and Juris Doctor/Master of Accountancy, as well as certificate programs in business law; criminal law; and remote sensing, air and space law.
+We offer a Juris Doctor, Juris Doctor/LLM in Air and Space Law, Juris Doctor/Master of Taxation, Juris Doctor/Master of Business Administration, Juris Doctor/Master of Higher Education/Student Personnel, and Juris Doctor/Master of Accountancy, as well as certificate programs in business law; criminal law; sports and entertainment law; and air and space law.

-First-year students complete a set of curriculum focused on the development of analytical skills and a foundation of substantive knowledge.
+First-year students complete a set of courses focused on the development of analytical skills and a foundation of substantive knowledge.
 First-year curriculum includes:

 Second- and third-year students select their own courses and area(s) of emphasis from a wide range of doctrinal and practical courses, including seminars, clinics, and skills courses focused on litigation, transactions, counseling, and public service.
 Additionally, our upper-level curriculum includes:

-• Abundant, advanced electives with minimal upper-level required courses, giving students freedom to focus on their desired path
+- Abundant, advanced electives, giving students freedom to focus on their desired path.

 Clinical and Experiential Programs